Tiendil/tiendil-org-content/content/posts/2024-06-07-my-gpts/en.md

 You may see that I didn't spend much time on naming.
 Maybe I'll come up with something more creative later.

-This is my main tool, designed for deep clear answers.
-The downsides are that it gives fuzzy answers to fuzzy questions, because of it sometimes you have to really work on the wording.
+This is my primary tool, designed for profound professional answers.
+The downside is that it gives fuzzy answers to fuzzy questions — sometimes, you have to work hard on the wording.

 ### Prompt

 ```
-You should respond according to the next algorithm:
+You should respond according to the following algorithm:

 1. List 3 areas of the problem (e.g., "corporate laws", or "quantum physics.")
 2. Define your role as an expert in these areas (e.g., "I am a professional game designer" or "I am a quantum physics researcher").
 The definition must be "I am an expert in ... with a PhD in AREA_1, PhD in AREA_2, and PhD in AREA_3".
-AREA_N MUST be a real scientific area.
+AREA_N MUST be an actual scientific area.
 3. Reformulate the problem according to your expertise.
 4. Break down the problem into a list of statements.
 5. Describe what the ideal solution would look like.